Buyer’s Guide: Natural Cleaning Products

 1. Use trustworthy research.

-You can easily search the Internet with questions or concerns about natural cleaning products, but results will include both opinion and well-tested research.
 Base decisions on trusted sources, like the Environmental Working Group (EWG) Guide to Healthy Cleaning, a database, compiled by scientists, containing more than 2,500 product reviews as well as articles and independent research.

 2. Be wary of greenwashing.

 Product packages may proclaim “all-natural” and “nontoxic” to signal product safety, but with no government regulation on such terms, labels could be misleading.
 “Some products are marketing themselves as nontoxic but they’re made with potentially toxic chemicals,” says Samara Geller, a researcher with EWG.
 Other red flag terms include “eco-friendly,” “environmentally friendly,” “green,” “sustainable,” “biodegradable,” recyclable,” “nontoxic,” and “cruelty-free.”
 Instead of relying on hype, find companies that back up their claims with specific, detailed facts, listed on their labels or websites.